tomdemeyere/tomdemeyere.github.io/_pages/about.md

 Mostly, I love problem-solving and learning new things, I used to spend quite a bit of time on [HackerRank](https://www.hackerrank.com/profile/tom_dmre).
 I'm always looking for new opportunities and challenges to working on open-source projects and contributing to the scientific community.

 This is a picture of my girlfriend Emilie and me!
 We are both passionate about science, and we are both doing a PhD in the UK at the University of Southampton.
-She is working on the development of resistive memories using Polyoxometalates and hopefully will have a blog
+She is working on the development of resistive memories using Polyoxometalates and hopefully will have a blog soon!

-[comment]: Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.>

-[comment]: Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-[comment]: Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.